- Where IS the auction?

 While there are similarities among live gave auctions, they all have their own little differences.
 For a description of how Gen Con works refer to this page.
 For other auctions, you should read up on their procedures on their site.

-A game auction usually has everything in hobby gaming — games and accessories, spare parts, rulebooks, adventures, figures and paints, collectible cards, video games, computer games, and more.
-Related items such as Star Trek and Star Wars memorabilia, fiction and reference books, toys, artworks and sculpture, and of course comic books can be a part of a game auction also.
+A game auction can include everything in hobby gaming.
+In addition to various types of games, you may see accessories, spare parts, rulebooks, adventures, figures, paints, collectible cards, video games, computer games, and more.
+Related items such as Star Trek and Star Wars memorabilia, toys, artworks, and of course comic books can be a part of a game auction also.
 As a general rule they do not accept food or living beings of any sort, Humanoid or otherwise.

 Gen Con has additional restrictions: